 Klinowska said, “The total magnetic field of the Earth is not uniform.
 It is distorted (along the seafloor near mid-oceanic ridges) by the underlying geology, forming a topography of magnetic ‘hills and valleys.’
 My analysis shows that the animals move along the contours of these magnetic slopes and in certain circumstances this can lead them to strand themselves.”
 Klinowska never tracked any whales to show her analysis; she simply assumed the pods moved along the contours because it fit her idea of a failing compass.

-The Magnetic Connect is Not Reasonable!
+The Magnetic Connection is Not Valid!

 But rather than assume the pods move along the magnetic contours, it seems more rational to assume that they are moving along the mid-oceanic spreading ridges following the squid, their favorite food.
 It just happens that the magnetic patterns do flow along this ridge axis.
-If the patterns flowed at right angles to the ridge, the whales would then be swimming along at right angles and the geo-biologists would adjust their theory accordingly.
+If the patterns flowed at right angles to the ridge, the whales would then be swimming along at right angles to their favorite food and the geo-biologists would adjust their theory accordingly.

 Klinowska also said, “In the oceans, sea-floor spreading has produced a set of almost parallel hills and valleys.
 Whales could use these as “undersea motorways” but might swim into problems when they came near the shore because the magnetic contours do not stop at the beach.
 They continue onto the land, and sometimes so do the whales.”